Michse017/STEM-Vocacional-WebApp/README.md

 ### Where to place the model artifact (.joblib)

-- Recommended: create a `models/` folder at the repo root and place the file there, e.g. `models/model.joblib`.
-In the binding use `"artifact_path": "models/model.joblib"`.
+- Recommended: create a `models/` folder at the repo root and place the file there, e.g. `models/model.joblib` then reference it in the binding.
 - Alternative: `backend/models/...` also works.
 The loader will search by basename in `models/` and `backend/models/` if the primary relative path does not exist.
+- After updating a binding or artifact you can recompute historical summaries with `python manage.py recompute-ml --version-id <ID> --only-finalized`.
 - Environments: you may use an env var with `artifact_path: "env:ML_ARTIFACT_PATH"` and define `ML_ARTIFACT_PATH` to an absolute path in the server.

 Notes: